-Add carob powder for a chocolate colour and flavour.
-You can even add a bit of food colouring to create bright colours – maybe pipe on some rosettes, lines, or even your dog’s name.
+Add carob powder for a chocolate color and flavour.
+You can even add a bit of food coloring to create bright colors – maybe pipe on some rosettes, lines, or even your dog’s name.

 Don’t have an icing set?
 Don’t worry – just grab a plastic bag, cut a small corner away and use it as a piping bag.

 Now you’re all set to add some more pretty and tasty bits.

 All kinds of doggy treats can be used for decorating your pup’s cake.

 You can also sprinkle the cake with bacon bits, chopped peanuts, mini carob chips, sesame or poppy seeds, and even grated carrots or apple.